craigsbaldwin/super-simple-scroll-animations/README.md

 SSSA uses intersection observers to detect when an element becomes visible, adding an `is-visible` class which triggers a CSS-powered animation.
 Optionally it can remove the class to trigger an exit animation.

-Its aim was to provide a lightweight, simple, and extensible approach to detecting when an element comes into view and animating it.
+Its aim was to provide a lightweight, dependency-free, and extensible approach to detecting when an element comes into view and animating it.

 ## Usage